ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 {: #orderingthroughCLI}
 {: cli}

+efore you begin, decide on the CLI client that you want to use.

+* You can either install the [IBM Cloud CLI](/docs/cli){: external} and install the SL plug-in with `ibmcloud plugin install sl`.
+For more information, see [Extending IBM Cloud CLI with plug-ins](/docs/cli?topic=cli-plug-ins).
+* Or, you can install the [SLCLI](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.

 Each order must have an associated location (data center).
 When you order {{site.data.keyword.filestorage_short}}, make sure that it is provisioned in the same location as your Compute instances.
 {: important}

 ### Provisioning from the IBMCLOUD CLI
 {: #orderingthroughICCLI}

-Before you can begin the provisioning process, you must install the [IBM Cloud CLI](/docs/cli){: external} and install the SL plug-in with `ibmcloud plugin install sl`.
-For more information, see [Extending IBM Cloud CLI with plug-ins](/docs/cli?topic=cli-plug-ins).

 Use the `ibmcloud sl file volume-order` command to order a new file share.
 The following example provisions a new 500-GB file share in the DAL13 data center with a tiered performance profile (4 IOPS per GB) and 500 GB snapshot space.